joosefupas/mad-binary-pkpd-nlmixr2-teaching/README.md

 ---

-## Time scale is wrong
+### Time scale is wrong

 Cause:

-The input `TIME` may be in hours, but the desired plot is in days.
+The input `TIME` may be in hours, but the desired plot scale may be days.

 Fix: